 Black Country thrash quartet Elyrean are heading to Catton Park for Bloodstock 2019!
 They secured their place on the Hobgoblin New Blood Stage by winning the Wolverhampton leg of the Metal 2 The Masses competition.
-Paul Castles caught up with them soon after.
+Emily Castles caught up with them soon after.

 MR: Many congratulations on winning M2TM in Wolverhampton – How do you feel about playing Bloodstock?

 Thank you!
 We’re very excited to be playing, to be a part of such a prestigious event is something we still can’t believe is quite happening yet… It’s a dream come true for us.